DravenCat/LLMInferenceService/README.md

 - reqwest — HTTP client utilities

-All dependencies are fully specified in Cargo.toml.
+All dependencies are fully specified in .toml file.

 To ensure reproducibility, it is recommended to build the project using the exact dependency versions defined there.

 ### Systems used to test our project
 - Windows 11 (PowerShell)

-OS: Windows 11 (x64)
+OS:

-Shell: PowerShell
+Shell:

+Rust Toolchain:

 - Windows 11 with WSL (Ubuntu)